wakaflocka17/lip/lambda/debruijn/README.md

 # De Bruijn Notation

-Write an interpreter for the pure untyped lambda calculus that represents internally terms using the de Bruijn notation.
+Write an interpreter for the pure untyped lambda calculus that represents terms internally using the de Bruijn notation.

 ## Syntax

-The concrete syntax of the language is that of named terms, defined as follows:
+The concrete syntax of the language is that of named terms, whose abstract syntax is defined as follows:

 ```ocaml
 type namedterm =